- Prospective Students

 While most students research a topic of interest in their majors and develop a paper on that topic to complete their honors thesis requirements, there are multiple ways to approach this capstone to your honors education.
-For example, in the past students have written or directed plays, written children's books, developed marketing plans, created and edited videos, organized campus events, designed airplanes, and written articles for publication in their fields.
+For example, past students have written or directed plays, written children's books, developed marketing plans, created and edited videos, organized campus events, designed airplanes, and written articles for publication in their fields.
 The main focus should be on developing a thesis or project that represents original scholarly or creative work.

 Typically, work on the thesis begins at the end of the junior year or beginning of the senior year.
 All students entering in 2016 or later or who elected to follow the 2016 Honors requirements must do 6 hours of thesis (usually 3 hours of thesis prep and 3 hours of thesis).
-Students following the old guidelines must do a minimum of 3 hours of thesis and students in the College of Arts & Sciences also enroll in a one-hour thesis preparation course, which allows the student to begin developing ideas and undertaking some preliminary research before the formal thesis course begins.

 The first step is to develop a short list of topics you are intersted in pursuing.
 Once you have a general idea of your subject area, you will need to select a faculty member in your major who is well-versed in the area you plan to study as well as someone you will feel comfortable working closely with for an extended period of time.
 You also will need to select a faculty second reader who will also serve on your thesis committee.